akeneo/pim-community-dev/STANDARD_FORMAT.md

 ### Common structure

-The products contains inner fields and product values that are linked to attributes.
+The products contain inner fields as well as values that are linked to attributes.
-All products have the same fields (identifier, label, family, groups, categories, associations, status, dates of creation and update) while product values are flexible among products.
-Its product values are provided via the key *values*.
+All products have the same fields (identifier, label, family, groups, categories, associations, status, dates of creation and update, parent, family variant) while values are flexible among products.
+Their values are provided via the key *values*.

-Let's consider a *bar* product, without any product value, except its identifier *sku*.
+Let's consider a *bar* product, without any product value, except an identifier *sku*.
 This product also contains:

 * an identifier
 * a family